Injury Prevention: Motor Vehicle Safety

 - Exercise regularly to increase strength and flexibility.

-- Ask your doctor or pharmacist to review medicines (both prescription and over-the counter) to reduce side effects and interactions.
+- Ask your doctor or pharmacist to review medications (both prescription and over-the-counter) to reduce side effects and interactions.

 - Have your eyes checked by an eye doctor at least once a year.

 - Wear glasses and corrective lenses as required.

 - Drive during daylight and in good weather.

 - Plan the safest route before you drive.
 Look for:

 - Well-lit streets